keaSystemIntegration/gift-wishing/docs/how_to/README.md

 JWT_SECRET=
 ```

-In addition, you will need to create a separate env in root/modules/user-service
+In addition, you will need to create a separate .env file in root/modules/user-service
 The content of this env file should be as following

 ```